jjvanzon/Circular-Language-Spec/spec/commands/commands-example-diagrams.md

 The large square is a command definition the inactive clause is in.
 The diamond inside the square is the active clause.
 The diamond contains three circles, which are the parameters in the clause.
 The circles inside the diamond are connected to the circles outside the diamond with parameter passings.
 Parameter passings are explained in the *Parameters* articles.

-### Private Objects in an Inactive Clause
+### Local Variables in an Inactive Clause

 ![](images/5.%20Commands%20Example%20Diagrams.030.png)

 The large square is a command definition, the clause is in.
 The square inside the larger square is the inactive clause.
-It contains two circles, which are the private objects of the inactive clause.
+It contains two circles, which are the local variables of the inactive clause.
 The lines that go outside, that end at a cross are the indications that the objects are private.
 They indicate you can not reference the circles from the outside.

-Another possible expression of the private objects is the following:
+Another possible expression of the local variables is the following:

 ![](images/5.%20Commands%20Example%20Diagrams.031.png)

 Because public object, parameters, always come with an indication of the parameter passing, you may not need to express the objects’ being private, because it might be obvious: if they do not have a parameter passing, then they are private.

-### Private Objects in an Active Clause
+### Local variables in an Active Clause

 ![](images/5.%20Commands%20Example%20Diagrams.032.png)

 The large square is a command definition, the clause is in.
 The diamond inside the square is the active clause.
-It contains two circles, which are the private objects of the active clause.
+It contains two circles, which are the local variables of the active clause.
 The lines that go outside, that end at a cross are the indications that the objects are private.
 They indicate you can not reference the circles from the outside.

-Another possible expression of the private objects is the following:
+Another possible expression of the local variables is the following:

 ![](images/5.%20Commands%20Example%20Diagrams.033.png)